replicatedhq/replicated-docs/docs/enterprise/gitops-multi-app-workflow.md

     1. Select the action to take when there is an update.
 The admin console can create a new commit to the specified branch.

     1. For **What content will it contain**, select what type of asset to deliver to the Git repository.
-Using the **Rendered YAML** option results in a single, multi-doc YAML file being committed to the repository.
+Using the **Rendered YAML** option results in a single, multi-document YAML file being committed to the repository.

       ![GitOps Action Multi App](/images/gitops-action-new-multi.png)